cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 - Shell collection using grippers (2 points per shell)
 - Door closing (10 points per door), this task was left to the bigger robot, Debra
-- Fish collection in the water (10 points per fish in net and 5 if in robot) using a dedicated module (2-axis cartesian with impeller and magnets)
+- Fish collection in the water (10 points per fish in net and 5 if in the robot) using a dedicated module (2-axis cartesian with impeller and magnets)
 - Beach umbrella deployment using a pneumatic tank (20 points) on which Mathieu wrote a [great article](http://www.cvra.ch/blog/2016/airtank)

 With all the software, mechanical and integration hassles encountered, we only managed to perform the last two actions.